elsewhencode/project-guidelines/README.md

 * **DELETE**	Used to delete existing resources

 ### 9.3 Use sub-resources
 Sub resources are used to link one resource with another, so use sub resources to represent the relation.
-An API is supposed to be an interface for developers and this is a natural way to make resources explorable.
 If there is a relation between resources like  employee to a company, use `id` in the URL:

 * **GET**		`/schools/2/students	`	Should get the list of all students from school 2
 * **GET**		`/schools/2/students/31`	Should get the details of student 31, which belongs to school 2
 * **DELETE**	`/schools/2/students/31`	Should delete student 31, which belongs to school 2
 * **PUT**		`/schools/2/students/31`	Should update info of student 31, Use PUT on resource-URL only, not collection
 * **POST**	`/schools `					    Should create a new school and return the details of the new school created.
 Use POST on collection-URLs

+_why:_
+>An API is supposed to be an interface for developers and this is a natural way to make resources explorable.

 ### 9.4 API Versioning
 When your APIs are public for other third parties, upgrading the APIs with some breaking change would also lead to breaking the existing products or services using your APIs.
 Using versions in your URL can prevent that from happening: